Anna Hakobyan

-Anna Vachiki Hakobyan (Աննա Վաչիկի Հակոբյան; born 1 February 1978) is an Armenian journalist and the spouse of the current Prime Minister of Armenia, Nikol Pashinyan.
-She is the editor-in-chief of the Haykakan Zhamanak (Armenian Times) newspaper.
-Unofficially, Hakobyan is regarded as the "First Lady of Armenia", a position that is reserved for the spouses of the President of Armenia.
+Anna Vachiki Hakobyan (Աննա Վաչիկի Հակոբյան; born 1 February 1978) is an Armenian journalist and the editor-in-chief of the Haykakan Zhamanak (Armenian Times) newspaper.
+From 2018 until their separation in 2026, she was the partner of the Prime Minister of Armenia, Nikol Pashinyan.
+Unofficially, Hakobyan was regarded as the "First Lady of Armenia", a position that is reserved for the spouses of the President of Armenia.

 Education and career

 Anna Hakobyan was born on 1 February 1978, in the Armenian SSR.
+She graduated from Yerevan Secondary School No. 119 in 1995.
 She graduated from the Yerevan State University.
+Hakobyan graduated from the Faculty of Philology, Department of Journalism at Yerevan State University in 1999, earning a Bachelor’s degree in Journalism.
 After she graduated, she began working as a journalist in Armenia.
 She is currently the editor-in-chief of the largest newspaper in Armenia, Haykakan Zhamanak.
+In 2025, she enrolled at Beijing Normal University, where she is pursuing a Master’s degree in Chinese Philosophy.

 2018 Velvet Revolution

 Hakobyan played an active role in the 2018 Armenian Revolution, which were a series of anti-government peaceful mass protests in response to the past president's third consecutive term.
 On 8 May 2018, Nikol Pashinyan was elected Prime Minister.